nidiatrovao/H5N1Americas/README.md

-# Reassortant H5N1 avian influenza virus genotypes in the Americas
+### Supplementary Material for "Reassortant H5N1 avian influenza virus genotypes in the Americas"